10-Q 1 stok-20230331.htm 10-Q 10-Q

 Basis of presentation and consolidation

 The accompanying unaudited consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (“GAAP”) and include the accounts of the Company and its wholly-owned subsidiary.
 Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification (“ASC”) and Accounting Standards Update (“ASU”) of the Financial Accounting Standards Board (“FASB”).
-All intercompany transactions between and among its consolidated subsidiary have been eliminated.
+All intercompany transactions between and among the Company and its consolidated subsidiary have been eliminated.

 8